-----

 Q. Please help, I have a iron cast sculpture angel that was painted a cream color that was starting to rust.
 In one year outside it's starting to rust more.
 Paint is flaking off.
 How can I preserve it with clear sealant before it gets worse.
 I don't want to repaint it, just seal it to prevent further flaking.

 A. Hi Bjean.
-Unfortunately I think your plan to maintain that lovely statue is unlikely to work.
-Clearcoats are not shrink wrap and will not stop the paint from flaking.
+Unfortunately I think your plan to maintain that lovely statue may not work.
+Clearcoats are not shrink wrap; they will not stop the rust or the paint from flaking.
 Applying them on top of flaking paint and loose rust will likely only result in the clearcoat and paint coming off together.

-But try a thin penetrating clearcoat like Everbrite [a finishing.com supporting advertiser] and hope for the best.
-Eventually you may want to have it abrasive blasted and phosphated before painting.
+But try a thin penetrating clearcoat like Everbrite [a finishing.com supporting advertiser] and hope for the best; they have a page about protecting rust finishes Eventually you may want to have the statue abrasive blasted and phosphated before painting.

 Regards,